Gmanicus/Gmanicus/README.md

 - I am currently working on a web service called Key Bouncer.
 It will serve as a digital key distribution service primarily for game developers to allow them to verify who they are gifting keys to.

-- I am a part of team **Debug Life** in the team/final projects phase of a Full-Stack Web Development program provided by the Bethel School of Technology.
-Our project is a Point and Click Escape Room web game.

 <h1>🎨 In Design</h1>

 - I am currently designing a 3D post-apocolyptic sci-fi game that is, for now, called Node Colonies

-<h1>🛠️ Running</h1>
+<h1>🛠️ Recent Events</h1>

+- I just graduated from the [Bethel School of Technology](https://betheltech.net/) with a certification in Full-Stack / Software Engineering

 - I recently developed a Python app that records player session times and also gives you server status updates for self-hosted Minecraft servers.